10 Endangered species of Primate in Vietnam

 Species: Macaca fascicularis

-Frame khỉ 20 WANEE asia
+Frame khỉ 20 WANEE Go-WILD

 This species is found in most of Southeast Asia and southern Vietnam.
 Although they are considered to be a species of low concern due to their wide distribution, on March 7, 2022, this species was upgraded from “Least Concern” to “Endangered,” making it the second most threatened category in the IUCN Red List.

-Frame map 21 WANEE asia
+Frame map 21 WANEE Go-WILD

 This species is often found living along rivers or coastal areas, including mangrove forests, agricultural land, and even urban areas within their range.
 It is the most familiar primate species in Vietnam and can be easily observed in the Can Gio Mangrove Biosphere Reserve and Con Dao National Park.